pawelwiktor-github/Extended_Kalman_Filter/tests/README.md

 ## File Decriptions
 Prepared data in .mat extension (`results1_data.mat` & `results2_data.mat`) consists of only estimation results (340312x6).
 It is given to use this in section from `"Results validation"` till the end.
 Firstly load the test data contained in the `pos_vel_data.mat` file
 - **`results1_data.mat`** & **`results2_data.mat`**:
-  - Each row represents a signle estimation for position and velocity in X, Y, Z axis `[pX, pY, pZ, vX, vY, vZ]`
+  - Each row represents a single estimation for position and velocity in X, Y, Z axis `[pX, pY, pZ, vX, vY, vZ]`
   - Each column corresponds to a specified time value

 ## Usage Instructions